Capital One Platinum Secured vs. Discover it Secured

 Recommended credit score

-It is possible to get approved for the Capital One Platinum Secured if you have no credit history or if your FICO score is less than 600.
+It may be possible to get approved for the Capital One Platinum Secured if you have no credit history or if your FICO credit score is less than 600.

-Why should you get the Discover it Secured?
+Why should you get the Discover it® Secured Credit Card?

-The Discover it Secured is easily worth it thanks to its welcome bonus and cash back rewards program.
+The Discover it® Secured Credit Card is easily worth it thanks to its welcome bonus and cash back rewards program.
 It’s a strong secured option for someone who wants to test their responsibilities, improve their credit profile and eventually move on to an unsecured card as soon as possible.
 The key is to pay the balance off each month to avoid high interest rate charges.

-- Automatic account reviews: After seven months, Discover will determine if an upgrade to an unsecured option is possible.
+- Automatic account reviews: Automatic reviews starting at 7 months to see if Discover can transition you to an unsecured line of credit and return your deposit.
 This is ideal for those who want to build a stronger credit profile by adding an unsecured credit card with a higher credit limit.